-A.C.T. recognizes a critical need to offer training opportunities to minority students and aspiring professionals who wish to enter the field of theater arts.
-As part of this commitment, A.C.T. strongly encourages women and men who reflect the diversity of the Bay Area to apply.
+A.C.T. recognizes a critical need to offer training opportunities to students of color and aspiring professionals who wish to enter the field of theater arts.
+As part of this commitment, A.C.T. strongly encourages individuals who reflect the diversity of the Bay Area to apply.

 A.C.T. is accredited by the Accrediting Commission of Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC).
-While A.C.T. does not award credit for fellowships, some schools translate the fellow experience into academic units.
+Academic credit may be available to qualifying fellows.
+In addition, some schools translate the fellow experience into academic units.
 Check with your school's academic advisor to see if this applies to you.

 985 Atlantic Ave., Suite 100

 Do you offer fellowships in acting?